SereTOD/SereTOD2022/Track2/baseline/README.md

 * predict system intent
 * predict system response

 We maintain a list of entity names (entity name history) mentioned by the user in previous turns.
 The entity name history and user utterance are sent into the model as conditional parts to complete the above subtasks.
-We use the [Chinese GPT-2]() as the backbone of our dialog system, whose structure overview is as follows.
+We use [Chinese GPT-2](https://huggingface.co/uer/gpt2-chinese-cluecorpussmall) as the backbone of our dialog system, whose structure overview is as follows.
 ![](figs/structure.png)

-The labeled data is splited into training set, validation set and test set with 8:1:1 ratio.
-You can train the dialog system with all labeled data
+During training, the labeled data is splited into training set, validation set and test set with 8:1:1 ratio.
+You can train the dialog system with all labeled training data
 ```
 bash train.sh $DEVICE
 ```